Kevinwochan/Slackr/src/README.md

     - Currently declared in scr.channels
 - USERS
     - Currently declared in scr.auth
-- TOKENS
+- curr_user
-    - Currently declared in scr.auth
+    - declared in src.utils

 ## CHANNELS
 Channels is a dictionary